 There are countless ways to enjoy this salad!
 Here are some ideas:

 - Lettuce Wraps – A great way to serve the best egg salad recipe.
 Use romaine or butter (bibb) lettuce leaves and top with the salad, as shown above.
-(Get more ideas in my full guide on keto lettuce wraps!)

 - Crackers – Any cracker is great for scooping.
 I like to use flax seed crackers, almond flour crackers or sometimes even cheese crisps.